Cooran, Queensland: Education

-Cooran State School is a government primary (Prep-6) school for boys and girls at 31 James Street (26.3406°S 152.8241°E).
+Cooran State School is a government primary (Prep–6) school for boys and girls at 31 James Street (26.3406°S 152.8241°E).
 In 2018, the school had an enrolment of 134 students with 15 teachers (9 full-time equivalent) and 10 non-teaching staff (6 full-time equivalent).

-There is no secondary school in Cooran.
-The nearest secondary school is Noosa District State High School.
+There are no secondary schools in Cooran.
+The nearest government secondary school is Noosa District State High School.
 It has a campus offering schooling to Year 8 in neighbouring Pomona to the east with schooling to Year 12 available at its campus in Cooroy to the southeast.

 Amenities

 Cooran Memorial School of Arts is at 14 King Street (26.3347°S 152.8222°E).
 The hall remains the oldest memorial hall in the Noosa Region.
 It acts as a community hall with different venues.

 The Shire of Noosa operates a mobile library service on a weekly schedule in King Street.